-The maximum aggregate amount of fees, charges and expenses that will be borne (directly or indirectly) by Shareholders will depend on a number of factors including, without limitation, portfolio turnover, the level of any borrowings, the operational and organisational requirements of the Sub-Fund.
+The maximum aggregate amount of fees, charges and expenses that will be borne (directly or indirectly) by Shareholders will depend on a number of factors including, without limitation, portfolio turnover, the level of any borrowings, the value of short sales and the operational and organisational requirements of the Sub-Fund.
 The annual financial statements of the Sub-Fund will contain additional information regarding costs, fees, charges and expenses of the Sub-Fund.